aztemi/wc-solana-pay/README.md

 npm run package
 ```

 4. This will get you a zip file ready to be used on a WordPress site.
 The zip file will be generated under the root folder.
-Upload and install the zip package on a WP website by following [these instructions](https://www.hostinger.com/tutorials/wordpress/how-to-install-wordpress-plugins).
+Upload and install the zip package on a WP website.

 ## Buy me a coffee